 Handling Medical Supplies Price Fluctuations

-A major opportunity cost on the supply side chain of the healthcare industry involves being unable to adapt to price inflation with new direct care technologies.
+A major opportunity cost on the supply side of the healthcare industry involves being unable to adapt to price inflation with new direct care technologies.

 This scenario illustrates how cost adjustments and pricing models are an extremely delicate balance in the healthcare industry, but can be leveraged appropriately with the right solutions in place.